 All about She She Pop

-She She Pop is a performance collective that was founded in the 90s at the Giessen Institute for Applied Theatre Studies.
-Its members are Sebastian Bark, Johanna Freiburg, Fanni Halmburger, Lisa Lucassen, Mieke Matzke, Ilia Papatheodorou, Berit Stumpf and Elke Weber.
+She She Pop is a Berlin-based feminist performance collective that emerged in the 1990s from the Giessen Institute for Applied Theater Studies.

-The result is a form of theatre firmly committed to experimentation.
-The stage is always a place of intense publicness.
-Here, decisions are made, ways of speaking and social systems are tested, and speech gestures and social rituals are tried, rehearsed or discarded.
+The members see themselves as authors, dramaturges and performers of their stage action.
+The inclusion of their own autobiography is above all a method, not a purpose of the work.
+She She Pop practices a form of theater that is committed to experimentation.
+They use the stage as a place of acute public: here decisions are made, ways of talking and social systems are tried out, speech gestures and social rituals are rehearsed or discarded.
 She She Pop sees its task as a search to find the social limits of communication – and to go beyond the protective space of the theatre, in both specific and artistic terms.
 The theatre is turned into a space for utopian communication.
-The audience, too, is often given a tangible attribution and a special feature: all of She She Pop’s works are experiments or demonstrations in some way, which would be invalid without spectators.
+The audience, too, is often given a special function: all of She She Pop’s works are experiments or demonstrations of evidence that would be invalid without spectators.

 Awards and Nominations